bluebonnet-teams-2022/emergega.github.io/index.md

-# Top 20 Most "Flippable" Georgia Counties: Data Analysis of Voting in Georgia
+# Identifying Opportunities for Democrats in Georgia’s Electoral Landscape: Data Analysis of Recent Voting History in Georgia
-A Bluebonnet Data Fellowship Project by the Emerge GA Team.
-Team members include Marcelina Przespolewska, Rena Liu, Ambika Yavatkar, Khushi Darji, and Lois Lo.

 ## Introduction
 The Emerge GA Team (from the January 2022 cohort of Bluebonnet Data Fellows) has been working with Maggie Chambers of Emerge Georgia (part of the Emerge America network), which recruits and trains self-identified Democratic women, primarily women of the New American Majority, to run for political office.